dannymagnus/CI_MS2_Space-Trek/README.md

 #### Game start screen
 ![Registration screen](docs/features/feature-game-start-screen.png)

-The game start screen consists of three sections. <br>
+The game start screen consists of three sections.

 - The image of the ship shows at this point and is continued throughout the quiz.
 - The other section consists of the rules of the quiz, as well as a brief story set up to engage visitors.
 - The button to begin the quiz.